-On October 20, 2020, the National Security Agency (NSA), a national-level intelligence agency of the United States Department of Defense, released an NSA highlighting 25 vulnerabilities in commonly-used software that are currently under active exploitation.
+On October 20, 2020, the National Security Agency (NSA), a national-level intelligence agency of the United States Department of Defense, released an NSA cybersecurity advisory highlighting 25 vulnerabilities in commonly-used software that are currently under active exploitation.
 They released the advisory following a series of attacks targeted in the USA.

 Here’s what happened

 In September, analysts of the NSA identified vulnerability exploits and data theft in networks of interest that hold sensitive intellectual property, economic, political, and military information.
 Many of these vulnerabilities can be used to gain initial access to victim networks by exploiting software products directly accessible from the Internet.
 The NSA issued a public warning out of concern, asking all defense organizations and government contractors to immediately mitigate the 25 vulnerabilities in their networks and protect the country from malicious actors.

 All these vulnerabilities have been publicly disclosed long before the attacks started.
 The software vendors have also provided patches to mitigate the vulnerabilities.
 All the devices compromised during this attack resulted from failing to mitigate a vulnerability earlier, even though a patch fix was available.